alex-rind/alex-rind.github.com/about.md

 for Stephan Hoffmann (co-supervised by Alexander Rind)

 2010
-: Austrian Federal Ministry of Science and Research</p>
+: Austrian Federal Ministry of Science and Research
 : [Sparkling Science](http://www.sparklingscience.at/en/){: .external}
 : Top 5 submission to the third call for the research project [HorizonVis](http://ieg.ifs.tuwien.ac.at/projects/HorizonVis/){: .external}